 Worlds on Fire

 Peter Lindahl, born in 1951, formed the ethnic outfit Aladdin's Lantern in Stockholm in 1980, which (very) eventually morphed into Labyrint in the early '90s.
 After releasing the initially cassette-only Mysteriernas Trädgård, they changed their name to In the Labyrinth (from the recent Dead Can Dance album?) and have been singlemindedly ploughing their world/prog crossover furrow ever since.
-The tape was reissued under their new name as The Garden of Mysteries in 1996, although, due to disagreements with ex-members, it has been officially unavailable for some years.
-The band actually make a pretty unique noise, with elements of various ethnic musics combining with a modern progressive style to create something new; surely what 'progressive' rock should be all about?
+The tape was reissued under their new name as The Garden of Mysteries in 1996, recently reissued.
+They made a pretty unique noise, elements of various ethnic musics combining with a modern progressive style to create something new; surely what 'progressive' rock should be all about?
 About the only clear influence you could point to is that brand of krautrock acts who assimilated 'world' influences before there was such a term, particularly Embryo.
 Led by the multi-instrumentalist Lindahl, their lineup seems to be fairly fluid apart from his lieutenant, Håkan Almkvist, other musicians obviously being brought in as and when needed.